Observing Double White Dwarfs with the Lunar GW Antenna: Observability analysis

 \section{Observability analysis}

 Before simulating a realistic population, it is useful to consider the observability and parameter estimation of the detector on an averaged population with simple uniform prior distributions.
 In particular this approach is useful to understand the sensitivity of the detector for the extragalactic DWD merging population.
-Following the approach of \cite{LGWA_IMBH}, the SNR and the error on the estimation of the luminosity distance are evaluated for a simple DWD population, varying the masses and the luminosity distance.
+Following the approach of \cite{LGWA_IMBH}, the S/N and the error on the estimation of the luminosity distance are evaluated for a simple DWD population, varying the masses and the luminosity distance.
 In particular these quantities are evaluated for every triplet $(m_1, m_2, d_L)$ with $m_1, m_2$ in the interval $[0.6\, M_\odot, 1.4\,M_\odot]$ at steps of $0.1\,M_\odot$ and $d_L$ in a set of 6 representative distances of 2, 5, 10, 20, 30, 40\,Mpc.
-For every combination, a sample of 20 system is analyzed with \textsc{GWFish}, completed with the other parameters drawn from suitable distributions (see tab. \ref{tab:distrib_parameters_uniform}).
-Note that, since we are interested in merging signals, a frequency cutoff has been introduced following the Roche overflow merging hypothesis treated in sec.~\ref{subsec:merging_frequency}, using the explicit analytical formulas provided.
-From this sample is than extracted the mean of the SNR, the mean error on the luminosity distance, the best SNR and the smaller error on $d_L$.
-Since LGWA will be meant to study both the overall statistical characteristics of the population and the single high-SNR cases, these quantities are good indicators of the performances in the two cases.
+For every combination, a sample of 20 system is analyzed with \textsc{GWFish}, completed with the other parameters ($\cos \theta$, $\alpha$, $\sin \delta$, $\psi$, $\phi$) drawn uniformly in their respective domains.
+Note that, since we are interested in merging signals, a frequency cutoff has been introduced following the Roche overflow merging hypothesis treated in Sect.~\ref{subsec:merging_frequency}, using the explicit analytical formulas provided.
+From this sample is than extracted the mean of the S/N, the mean error on the luminosity distance, the best S/N and the smaller error on $d_L$.
+Since LGWA will be meant to study both the overall statistical characteristics of the population and the single high-S/N cases, these quantities are good indicators of the performances in the two cases.